How to Make the Best Tuna Sandwiches

 If you would like to make your sandwich with wheat bread, try our Farmhouse Honey Wheat Bread Mix.
 It's a little sweeter yet but works well with tuna.
 Actually, with over 60 bread mixes to try, you can make an amazing selection of tuna sandwiches, every day a different one.
 But homemade bread is always better.

-And then there's the tuna.
+And then the tuna.

 All canned tuna is not the same.
 After the Covid dance, Merri Ann stocked up on tuna.
 She tried several kinds.
 Some of it just wasn't very good, and we never used it.
 I don't think it was so much the brand, though some brands are definitely better than others.
 She brought home some albacore white tuna; that was much better.
 Albacore is much better regardless of the brand.